bucanero/pkgi-ps3/README.md

 Run `make` to create a release build.
 After that, run `make pkg` to create a `.pkg` install file.

 You can also set the environment variable `PS3LOAD=tcp:x.x.x.x` to the PS3's IP address;
-that will allow you to use `make run` and send `pkgi-ps3.self` directly to the PS3Load listener.
+that will allow you to use `make run` and send `pkgi-ps3.self` directly to the [PS3LoadX listener](https://github.com/bucanero/ps3loadx).

 To enable debug logging, build PKGi PS3 with `make DEBUGLOG=1`.
 The application will send debug messages to UDP multicast address `239.255.0.100:30000`.
 To receive them you can use [socat][] on your PC: